Mixing times via super-fast coupling: Introduction

 Most coupling arguments are made up of present and past measurable constituents; that is the coupling method is adapted to an increasing sequence of $\sigma$-fields so that the present and past are measurable with respect to their corresponding $\sigma$-fields, and that the $\sigma$-fields have enough extra randomness to perform independent experiments, subdivide atoms, and so on.
 In some ways this tendency toward adaptive coupling is historical, and in some ways it is natural to follow one's intuition, and then make it rigorous.
 The first coupling arguments most people see is a passive coupling in which two Markov chains are allowed to go their own ways independently of each other until they happen to obtain the same state at the same time.
 From this random time onward they are coupled together.
 It is also true that if we had perfect knowledge of the situation, we would be able to make the optimal coupling at any time.
 Unfortunately, the numbers are usually too large and the relationships too complex.
 The point here is that non-adapted coupling can be natural, intuitive, and have great power in solving problems.
-Indeed, as we shall see, we can even couple so that we anticiplate the future and prepare for it, while maintaining the only essential ingredient of coupling, that of having perfect (or near perfect) distributions on the marginal processes.
+Indeed, as we shall see, we can even couple so that we anticipate the future and prepare for it, while maintaining the only essential ingredient of coupling, that of having perfect (or near perfect) distributions on the marginal processes.
 Moreover, it is possible to have couplings made up of surgically cut and pasted pieces of sample path.

-\subsection{Strong Uniform Mixing, Weak Bernoulli, and Coupling.}
+\subsection{Strong uniform mixing, weak Bernoulli, and coupling}

-If ${X_t}$ and ${Y_t}$ are stochastic processes, then a coupling of ${X_t}$ and ${Y_t}$ is a joint probability distribution on the product, ${(X_t, Y_t)}$ so that the marginal distributions on $X$ and $Y$ agree with original distributions.
+If ${X_t}$ and ${Y_t}$ are stochastic processes, then a coupling of ${X_t}$ and ${Y_t}$ is a joint probability distribution on the product, ${(X_t, Y_t)}$ so that the marginal distributions on $X_t$ and $Y_t$ agree with original distributions.
 We say that $X_t(\omega)$ and $Y_t(\omega)$ are coupled at the random time $T$ if for $t \ge T$ it is the case that $X_t = Y_t$.
-If $T$ is finite a.s., then this argument shows that the distributions of $\{X_t, t > k\}$ and $\{Y_t, t>k\}$ are converging in the total variation distance as $k$ becomes large, and hence have convergent distributions.
+If $T$ is finite a.s., then this argument shows that the distributions of $X_t$ and $Y_t$ are converging in the total variation distance as $t$ becomes large.